jacob-ressler/deepfake-countermeasure/README.md

 # Deepfake Countermeasure

-A novel deepfake countemeasure, using steganography, facial detection, cryptography, and watermarking.
+A novel deepfake countermeasure, using steganography, facial detection, cryptography, and watermarking.

 This was a Senior Design project for Cleveland State University during the 2020-21 school year, developed by [Kyle Corcoran](https://github.com/Kyle-C-CSU), [Jacob Ressler](https://github.com/jacob-ressler), and [Abdullahi Mohamed](https://github.com/Abdul-web) under the advisement of Dr. Ye Zhu.